clarareis/clarareis/README.md

 ## 👋 Hi!!
 I'm Maria Clara.

-- 🌱 I’m currently learning MongoDB and Outsystems.
+- 🌱 I’m currently learning Outsystems Mobile.
 - 🌱 I started my career transition in 2022, learning web development at Trybe.
 - 👯 I’m looking to collaborate with a better world.
 - 💬 Ask me about anything and I'll show you I don't know much 🙆‍♀️